Key points about China’s legislative session

 The National People’s Congress session is more a chance for the authoritarian ruling Communist Party leadership to directly communicate its message than an occasion to debate or pass laws.
 That’s especially important at a time when China is seeking to restart its economy as the epidemic wanes in the country and tensions are rising with its chief international rival, the United States.

 Top leaders including President and party head Xi Jinping and Premier Li Keqiang preside at the congress, with Li delivering a lengthy speech summarizing the past year’s achievements and laying out priorities for the coming 12 months.
-As in past years, economic growth is a key focus, with expectations for this year lowered considerably as a result of months of virus-related lockdowns and work stoppages.

 Here are some facts and figures about the event.